tudelft3d/Solar3Dcity/README.md

 1. Open the `irr.py`, scroll to the end, and for the variable `STATION_CODE` put the code of the nearest weather station to your location.
 This can be found [here](http://apps1.eere.energy.gov/buildings/energyplus/weatherdata_about.cfm).
 2. In `Solar3Dcity.py` go to line 196 and manually change the latitude and longitude of the area.
-3. In `eree.py` go to line 19 and change the time zone.

 Without these changes, the code will give wrong estimates.
 I plan to automate this in future work.